 Insurance Considerations for Dentists

 They should pay for that.
-Now, if it’s a claims-made policy, it means a policy has to be in effect when the claim is actually made.
-It’s possible you could leave an employer and then there’s going to be what’s called a statute of limitation.
+Now, if it’s a claims-made policy, it means a policy has to be in effect when the claim is made.
+You could leave an employer, and then there will be a statute of limitations.
 It’s a period that someone can sue you.
 In most states, it’s two years, but there are exceptions.
-There are a few states that are a little longer than that, but let’s just use two years as an example here.
-If you had a claims-made policy, you would need tail insurance, which then covers the gap between when you leave and then the last day somebody can sue you.
+A few states are a little longer than that, but let’s use two years as an example here.
+If you had a claims-made policy, you would need tail insurance, which covers the gap between when you leave, and the last day somebody can sue you.

-So, it can be anywhere from 1.5 times your annual premium, all the way up to three times based upon those factors.
-It’s honestly rare that you would have an employer say to you, we can offer you both policies, we can do occurrence-based, or claims made, it’s up to you.
-Well, if it’s up to you, then obviously, you should get an occurrence-based policy so as not to have to worry about tail insurance, it’s a no-brainer.
+So, it can be anywhere from 1.5 times your annual premium, all the way up to three times, based upon those factors.
+You would rarely have an employer say to you.
+We can offer you both policies, and we can do occurrence-based or claims-made.
+It’s up to you.
+Well, suppose it’s up to you.
+In that case, you should get an occurrence-based policy to not worry about tail insurance.
+It’s a no-brainer.
 If they say to you, we’ll pay for whatever underlying annual premium it is, and it’s up to you, then get an occurrence-based policy.

-Well, at the claims made level, it’s a third more, so you’d be paying roughly $5,300 per year with an occurrence-based policy, wherein if you had a $4,000 claim-made policy and then the contract ends, and it’s twice as much, then you have to pay 4,000 for the annual premium, plus 8,000 for the tail, maybe a little bit less than that.
-So, you have a $12,000 total cost if you went with claims made, and if you’re only staying with an employer for one year.
-And then if you had an occurrence-based policy, you’re only paying 5,300.
+Well, at the claims-made level, it’s a third more, so you’d be paying roughly $5,300 per year with an occurrence-based policy, wherein if you had a $4,000 claim-made policy, the contract ends.
+It’s twice as much.
+Then you have to pay 4,000 for the annual premium, plus 8,000 for the tail, maybe a little bit less than that.
+So, you have a $12,000 total cost if you went with claims-made and if you’re only staying with an employer for one year.
+And then, if you had an occurrence-based policy, you’re only paying 5,300.

 Occurrence Coverage for a New Dentist

 So, you’re saving roughly $6,700 just by utilizing an occurrence-based policy.
 That scenario, once again, makes complete sense.
-Now, if you’re staying with an employer for a long period, or as an independent contractor, working for someone for a long period, let’s just say it’s 10 years.
-Well, in that scenario, you would have to do the math of, alright, if I’m paying a third more per year over the course of 10 years, is that going to be more expensive than having a policy that’s a third cheaper and then tacking on $8,000 at the end?
+Now, if you’re staying with an employer for an extended period, or as an independent contractor, working for someone for a long period, let’s say it’s ten years.
+Well, in that scenario, you would have to do the math.
+If I’m paying a third more per year for ten years, is that going to be more expensive than having a policy that’s a third cheaper and then tacking on $8,000 at the end?
 The longer the time frame you’re with an employer, the more it probably makes sense to go with a claims-made policy if you had the choice.

 How much does tail insurance cost for a dentist?
 First, let’s talk about when you would need tail insurance, and then we’ll talk about how much it costs.
-There are two common medical malpractice policies for dentists, and that’s either occurrence-based or claims made.
-Under an occurrence-based policy, you need a policy in place when the incident occurs.
+There are two standard medical malpractice policies for dentists, occurrence-based or claims made.
+An occurrence-based policy requires a policy in place when the incident occurs.
 Tail insurance is not necessary.
-Under a claims-made policy, a policy has to be in effect when the claim is actually made.
-It’s possible you terminate a contract, you leave an employer, but there’s still going to be a statute of limitation.
-A period that somebody could sue you from malpractice and in most states, it’s two years.
+Under a claims-made policy, a policy has to be in effect when the claim is made.
+You may terminate a contract and leave an employer, but there will still be a statute of limitations.

-If it doesn’t say that, then you need to figure it out and make sure that language is inserted before signing the agreement.
-In the agreement, it will have a section that states that the employer will provide the underlying annual premium, it’s how much it costs to insure you on a yearly basis.
-And then usually, it will state what type of policy that they utilize, and if it is a claims-made policy, who’s responsible to pay for tail insurance.
+If it doesn’t say that, you need to figure it out and ensure that language is inserted before signing the agreement.
+The agreement will have a section that states that the employer will provide the underlying annual premium.
+It’s how much it costs to insure you on a yearly basis.
+And then usually, it will state what type of policy they utilize and, if it is a claims-made policy, who’s responsible for paying for tail insurance.

-Most of the time, the dental practices will put the burden to pay the tail insurance on the dentist who is leaving the practice.
-The reason why they would use one policy over another, occurrence-based policy is generally about a third more expensive than claims made.
-And if the employer uses a claims-made policy, which is a third cheaper and puts the onus on the dentist to pay the tail insurance costs, they’re saving a decent amount over the course of an employment relationship between them and a dentist.
+Most of the time, dental practices will put the burden on paying the tail insurance on the dentist leaving the practice.
+The reason they would use one policy over another is that an occurrence-based policy is generally about a third more expensive than claims-made.
+And suppose the employer uses a claims-made policy, which is a third cheaper and puts the onus on the dentist to pay the tail insurance costs.
+In that case, they’re saving a decent amount throughout an employment relationship between them and a dentist.

-As I said before, there are some exceptions and then there are some longer statute limitations based upon what state you’re in.
+As I said, there are some exceptions, and then there are some longer statute limitations based on your state.
 And so, it would be a bad idea to get a policy that didn’t cover the entire amount.
-If you get sued and there is no insurance to cover you, you may be personally reliable for those damages if it gets to that point and then you’ll have to pay for your own attorney and go through that.
+Suppose you get sued, and there is no insurance to cover you.
+In that case, you may be personally reliable for those damages if it gets to that point, and then you’ll have to pay for your attorney and go through that.

-And then the settlement will come out of your own personal funds.
-So, it just makes sense to pony up by the indefinite tail, and that way, you’re covered.
+And then, the settlement will come out of your funds.
+So, it just makes sense to pony up by the indefinite tail; that way, you’re covered.
 How much it costs kind of varies based upon specialty.
-If you’re just doing general dentistry, it’s going to be a little bit less, and if you’re maybe an endodontist or doing some more surgical procedures, it would be more expensive.
-But I guess what I would consider a reasonable amount for insurance is somewhere between 2,000 to 4,000 for an annual premium, that would not be uncommon for a general dentist.
+It will be a little bit less if you’re just doing general dentistry.
+It would be more expensive if you’re an endodontist or doing some more surgical procedures.
+But I guess I would consider a reasonable amount for insurance is somewhere between 2,000 to 4,000 for an annual premium, which would not be uncommon for a general dentist.

 And so, your tail costs would be somewhere between 48,000 in that scenario.
-Not a prohibitive amount of money, but still an amount that you’re most likely going to pay for and essentially a budget that you’re going to pay for that amount.
-And then, it has to be paid prior to the termination of the contract.
-So, before the contract is terminated, you would have to purchase that policy.
-And then the employer would require you to provide proof that you had purchased that policy.
+Not a prohibitive amount of money, but still an amount you’re most likely going to pay for and essentially a budget that you’re going to pay for that amount.
+And then, it has to be paid before the termination of the contract.
+So, before the agreement is terminated, you must purchase that policy.
+And then, the employer would require you to prove that you had purchased that policy.
 That’s how much tail insurance costs.

 Which Policy is Right for a Dentist?

-One is occurrence-based coverage, and the other is claims made.
+One is occurrence-based coverage, and the other is claims-made.
 In an occurrence-based policy, tail insurance is not necessary.
-It just means a policy must be in effect when the malpractice event occurs.
-The other coverage is called claims made and, in that scenario, tail insurance is necessary because it states that a policy must be in effect when the claim is made.
-It’s possible if you leave an employer, someone could sue you one or two years later, and if you didn’t have a tail policy, you would not be covered even though it happened two and a half years ago.
+It just means a policy must be in effect when the malpractice occurs.
+The other coverage is called claims-made.
+In that scenario, tail insurance is necessary because it states that a policy must be in effect when the claim is made.
+If you leave an employer, someone could sue you one or two years later, and if you didn’t have a tail policy, you would not be covered even though it happened two and a half years ago.

 How to Decide?

-Employment Contract Questions?
+Dental Contract Questions?

-Contract Review, Termination Issues, and more!
+Contract Review, Termination Issues and more!